- Overview

 values in your configuration.
 To globally increase the lifetime of session encryption keys,

-for both the sender-cache
+increase the expire-after-timeout for both the sender-cache and receiver-cache.

 canton.participants.participant1 {